Ren-ZY/RUSD/README.md

 ## Using RUSD

-You can use this tool to detect stackoverflow vulnerability after the installation is done.
+You can use this tool to detect stackoverflow vulnerability in rust crates after the installation is done.

 1. Switch into your crate.
 2. copy the **"rust-toolchain.toml"** file into your **crate** directory.